hanshanley/narrative-influence/README.md

 We first embedded (calculated vector representations) each of our Weibo passages into a shared embedding space, so that passages conveying similar content or ideas have high cosine similarity.
 To do this, we utilized a monolingual version of Mandarin-Chinese BERT trained on semantic similarity tasks (https://huggingface.co/shibing624/text2vec-base-chinese).
 We utilize the clustering algorithm provided in the `dpmeans_clustering` folder to identify different narratives setting the λ parameter utilized for this algorithm to 0.90.

-We provide cluster information, LLaMa-3 summaries of the contents of each cluster in the Weibo folder.
+We provide cluster information, PMI info, and LLaMa-3 summaries of the contents of each cluster in the Weibo folder.

 ## Multilingual Paraphrasing